 If you start the planning process early, studying abroad will not necessarily delay your graduation.
 It is very important to begin discussing your study abroad plans with your academic advisor as soon as possible.
 We encourage you to attend a Study Abroad 101 session during your first semester on campus, even if you are not sure when you would like to go abroad.

 You should contact the Study Abroad Coordinator at least 6-12 months before you plan to be gone.
 This ensures that you complete all necessary steps and receive credit for your coursework abroad.
-All Creighton students seeking credit towards their Creighton degree for coursework completed abroad, must obtain approval from the Office of International Program s (OIP) by submitting a Proposal to Study Abroad or Encuentro Dominicano Application.
+All Creighton students seeking credit towards their Creighton degree for coursework completed abroad, must obtain approval from the Global Engagement Office (GEO) by submitting a Proposal to Study Abroad or Encuentro Dominicano Application.

 For most programs, you will complete a Study Abroad Course Approval Form before applying to your study abroad program.
 This form will let you know how each course overseas will transfer back to Creighton.

 The Study Abroad Coordinator will assist you in finding an appropriate program through another university or organization.
 The "study abroad program search engines" listed below are a good starting point for researching your options.
-Remember, if you want to receive credit for coursework overseas you must obtain advance approval from the Office of International Programs.
+Remember, if you want to receive credit for coursework overseas you must obtain advance approval from the Global Engagement Office.
 Because study abroad programs vary in quality, you should consult with the Study Abroad Coordinator before settling on a particular program.

-No. As long as you follow the study abroad process in place at Creighton and receive study abroad approval from the Office of International Programs, you will maintain your status as a Creighton student while abroad.
-However, students who choose to study abroad without approval from the Office of International Programs will not retain their status as Creighton students and would not be eligible to receive credit for any courses taken overseas.
+No. As long as you follow the study abroad process in place at Creighton and receive study abroad approval from the Global Engagement Office, you will maintain your status as a Creighton student while abroad.
+However, students who choose to study abroad without approval from the Global Engagement Office will not retain their status as Creighton students and would not be eligible to receive credit for any courses taken overseas.

 Students can choose to study abroad for a summer (3-8 weeks), semester, or full academic year.
 Careful planning, along with assistance from the Study Abroad Coordinator and your Academic Advisor you will be able to determine the program length that will be the best fit for you.